dvillevald/tv_remote_google_voice_aiy/README.md

 - It is a bit annoying to say a hotword "Hey Google" mupltiple times when you are trying to navigate to the movie you would like to watch through the grid on Netflix or Amazon Prime.
 Clicking arcade button mounted on top of the device instead is an option but it denies the purpose of the remote.
 Making Google constantly listening to your conversation until you say something like "Google turn on TV" is possible with a Google Cloud API but would be prohibitively expensive.
 A better alternative would be to use a different activation trigger like motion detector or via computer vision application (detection of raised arm, for example.)

-- When you navigating through the grid of movies on Netflix or Amazon Prime, one way to increase efficiency would be to combine several remote commands into one so, for example, instead of saying three times "Hey Google, go left" you would say once "Hey Google, go left three steps."
+- When you are navigating through the grid of movies on Netflix or Amazon Prime, one way to increase efficiency would be to combine several remote commands into one so, for example, instead of saying three times "Hey Google, go left" you would say once "Hey Google, go left three steps."
 It should be easy to implement and this would be a smarter way to use the daily quota.

 I hope you enjoyed this tutorial.
 Let me know if you have comments or questions or if you made a similar project.
 Thank you!